 Afternoon/Evening: Shafer Trail and/or Potash Road

 The Potash Road connects Canyonlands to Moab.
 It’s a dirt road that takes about 2 hours to drive.
-It runs along the green river and you’ll see the Potash Evaporation Ponds, dinosaur tracks, and the Corona Arch (just to name a few!).
-Read Things to See On the Potash Road in Moab, UT for more stops and greater detail.
+It runs along the Green River and you’ll see the Potash Evaporation Ponds, dinosaur tracks, and the Corona Arch (just to name a few).
+Read Things to See On the Potash Road in Moab, UT, for more stops and greater detail.

 If you have a high-clearance vehicle, are a great driver, and aren’t scared of heights, you may enjoy driving the Shafer Trail as part of this drive.
 Most people start in Canyonlands, connect to the Potash Road at the bottom (turn left… going the other way will take you on the White Rim Trail), and then head back to Moab.